Developing on STM32: introducing ChibiStudio

 All those things are provided all together in ChibiStudio, a ready to use toolchain named ChibiStudio which we are now going to install.
 The following figure schematise the toolchain:

-In the PC side we have the toolchain which contains the ChibiOS Embedded Software + the user application.
+On the PC side, we have the toolchain which contains the ChibiOS Embedded Software + the user application.
 It is compiled through the ARM GCC Cross Compiler generating a firmware.

-On the Development kit side whe have the STM32 connected through the JTAG to the ST-Link debugger.
+On the Development kit side, we have the STM32 connected through the JTAG to the ST-Link debugger.

-The two sides are interconnected by an HW layer (STLink + Cable) and a SW Layer (OpenOCD and GDB Server).
-Using this interconnection is possible to flash firmware on the STM32 as well has execute the code step by step watching status of MCU memories.
+The two sides are interconnected by the debugger which is composed of a hardware layer (STLink + Cable) plus a software layer (OpenOCD and GDB Server).
+Using this interconnection is possible to flash the firmware on the STM32, to execute the code step by step or to explore the MCU memories and CPU registers.